Short Answer

 Contract Snapshot

-This market resolves to "Yes" if Argentina qualifies for the Quarterfinals in the 2026 FIFA World Cup, even if they do not compete after qualifying; otherwise, it resolves to "No." Outcomes will be verified by ESPN and FIFA.
-The market opened on January 30, 2026, at 10:00 AM EST and will close after the outcome occurs or by August 3, 2026, at 10:00 AM EDT, with projected payouts 9 minutes after closing.
-Insider trading by current/former players, coaches, staff, league/team owners, employees of source agencies, and those with material non-public information is prohibited.
+This market resolves to YES if the USA qualifies for the Quarterfinals in the 2026 FIFA World Cup, even if they qualify but do not end up competing; otherwise, it resolves to NO. The market opened on January 30, 2026, and will close upon the outcome occurring or by August 3, 2026, at 10:00 am EDT.
+The outcome will be verified using information from ESPN and FIFA, with payout projected 9 minutes after closing.
+Insider trading is prohibited for specific individuals, including current and former players, coaches, staff, league employees, team owners, and those with material non-public information.

 Available Contracts